A popular way to classify resistance training exercises is based on their impact and what area of the body they train.

 The second issue with compound exercise is psychological demand.
 Compound exercises might not look that different from isolation movements on paper, but doing them is more difficult.

-Deadlifts are a prime example, and most experts recommend doing the exercise only once weekly to avoid burnout.
+Deadlifts are a prime example, and some experts recommend doing the exercise only once weekly to avoid burnout.

 Benefits of Isolation Exercises